 It wasn’t until 1993 that Bloom began photographing wildlife.
 It all began when he was on vacation in South Africa.
 From then onward, he devoted all his time to wildlife photography.
 After 1996 he spent two years working on his first book, In Praise of Primates.

 In 2004 his book named Untamed, which features animals from all continents, was published, then in 2006, his two monographs: Elephant and Spirit of the Wild were published.
 After this, he returned to capturing people.
-This led to the publishing of his book Living Africa in 2008, which covers several African countries, and mixes wildlife with tribal groups and city life.
+This led to publishing his book Living Africa in 2008, which covers several African countries and mixes wildlife with tribal groups and city life.

-Then his second book, Trading Places – The Merchants of Nairobi, captures the essence of subsistence shopkeepers in the suburbs of Nairobi.
+Then his second book, Trading Places – The Merchants of Nairobi, captures subsistence shopkeepers’ essence in the suburbs of Nairobi.
 He is also famous for publishing several children’s books such as My Big Cats Journal, My Favorite Animal Families, etc.

-By 2010, he has eleven city center outdoor exhibitions called Spirit of the Wild, which contain 100 large format weather-sealed prints.
-His exhibition is free and open to the public, and their purpose is to engender awareness of habitat encroachment.
+By 2010, he has eleven city center outdoor exhibitions called Spirit of the Wild, containing 100 large format weather-sealed prints.
+His exhibition is free and open to the public, and its purpose is to engender awareness of habitat encroachment.

 His inaugural exhibition held in England ran for eleven months in Centenary Square.
 The Copenhagen exhibition which was held in 2006 and was visited by more than 1,019,028 people.
 In 2012 the London Festival of Photography also featured his exhibition.

 Over the years, Steve Bloom has become one of the most highly regarded wildlife photographers and has also spread his wings beautifully to capture people.